Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

     The *Dispatch note "Dispatch note ID"* view is displayed, see [Dispatch note "Dispatch note ID"](#dispatch-note-dispatch-note-id).
 The *Attributes* tab is preselected.

 - [EXPORT]
-    Click this button to export manually a dispatch note to the fulfiller.
+    Click this button to export a dispatch note to the fulfiller.
 This button is displayed if the checkbox of at least one dispatch note is selected.

     > [Info] The dispatch note is exported automatically by the system.
-If the export fails, the dispatch note can be manually reexported.
+If the export fails, the dispatch note can be manually re-exported.
 For detailed information, see [Export a dispatch note](../Operation/01_ManageDispatchNotes.md#export-a-dispatch-note).

 - [FORCE COMPLETION]
     Click this button to complete a dispatch note.
 This button is displayed if the checkbox of at least one dispatch note is selected.
     For detailed information, see [Complete a dispatch note](../Operation/01_ManageDispatchNotes.md#complete-a-dispatch-note).

 The list displays all dispatch notes.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Connection*
-    Connection to fulfiller.
+    Name of the connection to the fulfiller.

 - *Document number*
     Dispatch note number.
 This number equals the delivery note number in the *Order management* module.